dvdwinden/trema/README.md

 ## License

+This theme is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
-MIT License - feel free to use this theme for personal and commercial projects.
+You are free to use, share, and adapt this theme for non-commercial purposes, with attribution.
+For more information, see the [LICENSE](LICENSE) file or visit https://creativecommons.org/licenses/by-nc/4.0/

 ## Support